RxAI-dev/RxNN/docs/models/SQAT/xSMQAT-m.md

 ```

 ## Summary
-According to experiment results, SparseQueryAttention seems to be the most cost-effective variant of GroupedQueryAttention,
+According to experiment results, this variant of SparseQueryAttention has greater training time reduction gains and still
-leading to noticeable training time reduction and is a promising research direction.
-Currently, for our **Reactive Tranformer**
-architectures that were initially designed with GQA for self-attention and MQA for memory-attention, we consider using SQA
-instead for all attention layer types.
-More info will be released soon.
+a little better performance than MQA.
+However, the regular and [symmetric](https://huggingface.co/ReactiveAI/sSQAT-m) version
+of SQA seems to provide better cost-effective results - slightly slower, but almost the GQA level performance